oat-sa/lib-lti1p3-core/README.md

 ## Wiki

-You can more information about this library in the [library wiki](https://github.com/oat-sa/lib-lti1p3-core/wiki).
+You can find more information in the [library wiki](https://github.com/oat-sa/lib-lti1p3-core/wiki).

 ## Tests